 When enrolled in a private fee-for-service plan, the health care provider may accept the terms and conditions for one service and then not another.

-In addition to these restrictions on each plan type, Medicare Advantage plans have a non-medical plan administrator that approves or denies coverages.
+In addition to these restrictions on each plan type, Medicare Advantage plans have a non-medical plan administrator who approves or denies coverages.

 This individual’s job is to ensure that only medically necessary services are approved.
 It also means that sometimes the plan will refuse service in favor of a less expensive option.